chanforge/C968_MegaGuide/README.md

 - [ ] a “Search” button and a text box with associated list for displaying the results of the search

 ---
+<a name="part2-application-checklist"></a>

 ### II.
 Application

 Now that you’ve created the GUI, write code to create the class structure provided in the attached “UML (unified modeling language) Class Diagram.”
 Enable each of the following capabilities in the application:

-##### **F. Using the attached “UML Class Diagram,” create appropriate classes and instance variables with the following criteria:**
+##### **F. Using the attached “UML Class Diagram,” create appropriate classes and instance variables with the following
+criteria:**

 - [ ] five classes with the all associated properties
 - [ ] variables are accessible/modifiable through properties

-##### **G. Add the following functionalities to the main form, using the methods provided in the attached “UML Class Diagram”:**
+##### **G. Add the following functionalities to the main form, using the methods provided in the attached “UML Class
+Diagram”:**

 - [ ] redirect the user to the “Add Part,” “Modify Part,” “Add Product,” or “Modify Product” forms
 - [ ] delete a selected part or product from the grid view
 - [ ] search for a part or product and display matching results
 - [ ] exit the main form

-##### **H.  Add the following functionalities to the part forms, using the methods provided in the attached “UML Class Diagram”:**
+##### **H. Add the following functionalities to the part forms, using the methods provided in the attached “UML Class
+Diagram”:**

-- [ ] 1. **“Add Part” form**
+- [ ]
+    1. **“Add Part” form**

     - [ ] select “In-House” or “Outsourced”
     - [ ] enter name, inventory level, price, max and min values, and company name or machine ID
     - [ ] save the data and then redirect to the main form
     - [ ] cancel or exit out of this form and go back to the main form

-- [ ] 2. **“Modify Part” form**
+- [ ]
+    2. **“Modify Part” form**

     - [ ] select “In-House” or “Outsourced”
     - [ ] modify or change data values
     - [ ] save modifications to the data and then redirect to the main form
     - [ ] cancel or exit out of this form and go back to the main form

-##### **I.  Add the following functionalities to the product forms, using the methods provided in the attached “UML Class Diagram”:**
+##### **I. Add the following functionalities to the product forms, using the methods provided in the attached “UML Class
+Diagram”:**

 - [ ] **1.
 “Add Product” form**
     - [ ] enter name, inventory level, price, and max and min values
     - [ ] save the data and then redirect to the main form
     - [ ] associate one or more parts with a product
     - [ ] remove or disassociate a part from a product
     - [ ] cancel or exit out of this form and go back to the main form

 - [ ] **2.
 “Modify Product” form**
     - [ ] modify or change data values
     - [ ] save modifications to the data and then redirect to the main form
     - [ ] associate one or more parts with a product
     - [ ] remove or disassociate a part from a product
     - [ ] cancel or exit out of this form and go back to the main form

 ##### **J. Write code to address the following conditions with exception handling code:**